Accommodation Recognition Payment Scheme: Your questions answered

 - there is at least 1 person being hosted on the last day of the calendar month for which payment is due.

-- you are the owner of or a tenant in the accommodation being provided to the temporary protection beneficiaries and you have the consent of any other owners or tenants.
+- you are the owner of the accommodation being provided to the temporary protection beneficiaries and you have the consent of any other owners.

 - there is no rental agreement between you and the temporary protection beneficiaries you are hosting

-ARP is a monthly payment of €600 per property with a unique Eircode.
+ARP is a monthly payment of €600 per eligible property.
 It is paid in recognition of the contribution of those providing accommodation to temporary protection beneficiaries from Ukraine.

 The quickest way to apply for this payment is online through the MyWelfare website.